bamarni/symfony-console-autocomplete/README.md

 ### Symfony framework completion

-In order to get completion running, you shouldn't prepend `php` at the begining of the command :
+In order to get completion running, you shouldn't prepend `php` at the beginning of the command :

     app/console [TAB]